Last updated on May 11th, 2020 at 11:03 am

-These six comedians took it to the next level with their recollections of colonoscopy procedures, making colonoscopy humor a force to be reckoned with in the comedy world.
-There’s no shame in laughing at fart jokes here, so sit back and prepare to regress to potty humor at the expense of these six colonoscopy-themed comedic acts.
+These 8 comedians took it to the next level with their recollections of colonoscopy procedures, making colonoscopy jokes a force to be reckoned with in the comedy world.
+There’s no shame in laughing at fart jokes here, so sit back and prepare to regress to potty humor at the expense of these colonoscopy-themed comedic acts.

 Colonoscopy Humor: Making the best of a Situation

 Jim Gaffigan is a three-time Grammy nominated comedian, actor, writer, producer, two-time New York Times best-selling author, Emmy winning top touring performer, and multi-platinum-selling father of five.
 Gaffigan details his experience getting a camera shoved up your butt.